pantheon-systems/documentation/source/content/eu-region.md

 ---
-title: Create a New Site in Pantheon's EU Region
+title: Create a New Site in one of Pantheon's International Regions
-description: Learn how to get Limited Availability access to and launch sites in Pantheon's European Union Region.
+description: Learn how to get Limited Availability access to and launch sites in one of Pantheon's International Region.
 tags: [create, regions]
 categories: []
 contributors: [edwardangert, rachelwhitton, ari]